Harry-Heath/URP-Decal-Node/README.md

 Once you've created your material, apply it to a default cube object.\
 Make sure you turn off 'Cast Shadows' on the Mesh Renderer and remove the Box Collider component.

+## Warning
+I made this just for fun, I've got no clue if it's actually a good method or if it's performant.\
+Use at your own risk of FPS loss :(